E

 Today it is also a popular destination for surfers.
 The excitement comes from legions of windsurfers, who have internationally spread the word.

 In the 7th c.
 BC the purple islands in front of Essaouira were inhabited.
 The Phoenicians and Carthaginians moored here as can be seen on ceramic fragments which were found from the time of Juba II, the Berber prince.
-In the 16th century Porugese seamen discovered the city and built fortifications and called her Mogador. the Portuguese King Manuel built an impressive castle in 1506.
+In the 16th century, Portuguese seamen discovered the city built fortifications, and called her Mogador. the Portuguese King Manuel built an impressive castle in 1506.

-Between 1760 and 1764 the Alawite sultan Sidi Mohamed Ben Abdallah decided to built a new port for trade between Europe and Africa inthe former city of Mogador which later was given the Arabic name of Al Souirah, a small fortress surrounded by ramparts.
+Between 1760 and 1764 the Alawite sultan Sidi Mohamed Ben Abdallah decided to build a new port for trade between Europe and Africa in the former city of Mogador which later was given the Arabic name of Al Souirah, a small fortress surrounded by ramparts.

-On these walls is an impressive serie of cannons and large square towers from where one has a magnificent view over the Atlantic Ocean.
+On these walls are an impressive series of cannons and large square towers from where one has a magnificent view over the Atlantic Ocean.

 Orson Welles chose this setting in 1949 to make one of his most famous films, Othello.
 Jimi Hendrix and Cat Stevens attract a hippie community in the sixties.